ravilpatel/MQTT_Client_using_Python/README.md

     Click Connect — status turns green.
     Subscribe to test/topic.
     In the Publish section, set topic test/topic and send a message — you'll see it echoed back in the received-messages panel.

+# NOTE: Currently this DOES NOT support ENCRYPTION and certificates